zzxzzk115/NW-Unity/README.md

 ### GameShell tips

 Make sure the OS version of your GameShell is 0.5 or newer.

+You have to build and install mesa 20.1 or newer.

 Switch the GPU Driver of your GameShell to Lima if it's not.